atiq-cs/MS-Azure-Demos/P2_SpeechToText/README.md

 ## Summary of API
 Here is a brief overview, Microsoft.CognitiveServices.Speech Namespace contains 17 classes.
-SpeechFactory is used for speech to text recognition.
+SpeechFactory is one of the classes used for speech to text recognition.

 To authenticate SpeechFactory has 3 ways,